Best Practices: Display Large Data

 - Automatic Resampling

 - Visual Elements

 - Changeable Data

-- If possible, store all data points in a few series.
-The Chart control is optimized to render a small number of series that have many points, rather than a large number of series with a few points.
+Store all data points in as few series as possible.
+The Chart control is optimized to render a small number of series with many points, rather than a large number of series with a few points.
 For example, a single series with a million points is processed faster than 10 series with 100000 points each.

-You can use the Series.DataSourceSorted property to notify the chart that the series's data source is already sorted to prevent the chart's internal sorting procedures.
+Use the Series.DataSourceSorted property to notify the chart that the series’s data source is sorted to prevent the chart’s internal sorting procedures.

 An internal data resampling algorithm allows the chart to avoid unnecessary operations when rendering series.
 The chart renders the minimum set of points required to display the correct series shape and form.
 The algorithm discards all points that have no effect on the output (for example, overlapped points).
 Every time the zoom level or visible data range changes, the chart re-calculates the minimum point set.